Madras (cloth): History

 The name "madras" was attributed to shirt maker David J. Anderson in 1844, although the material had been referred to as such much earlier.
 In 1958 William Jacobson, a leading textile importer, traveled to Bombay to trade with Captain C.P.
 Krishnan, an exporter of madras from Chennai (formerly Madras).
 The two men struck a dollar-a-yard deal for madras material possessing a "strong smell of vegetable dyes and sesame oils," woven of bright colors and originally bound for South Africa.
 Krishnan warned Jacobson that the fabric should be washed gently in cold water to avoid bleeding, advice that never reached the Brooks Brothers buyers to whom Jacobson sold 10,000 yards for the manufacture of madras clothing.
 Brooks Brothers then sold cotton madras garments to consumers without proper washing instructions, resulting in the bright madras dyes bleeding in the wash and the garments emerged discolored and faded.
 To counter dissatisfied customers, Madison Avenue advertising giant David Ogilvy coined the phrase "guaranteed to bleed" and used this as a selling point rather than a defect.
-A 1966 catalog advertisement stated:
+A 1966 advertisement in John Plain stated:

 Authentic Indian Madras is completely handwoven from yarns dyed with native vegetable colorings.
 Home-spun by native weavers, no two plaids are exactly the same.
 When washed with mild soap in warm water, they are guaranteed to bleed and blend together into distinctively muted and subdued colorings.

 In the United States, the plaid cotton madras shirt became popular in the 1960s among the post-World War II generation of preppy baby boomers.

 As early as the 1930s, cotton madras clothing was emerging as a status symbol in the US because only American tourists who could afford expensive Caribbean vacations during the Great Depression had access and thus the madras shirt was a signal of affluence.

-Madras today is available as tartan (plaid) patterns in regular cotton, seersucker, and as patchwork madras, meaning cutting several madras fabrics into squares or rectangles and sewing them back together to form a mixed pattern of various plaids.
+Madras today is available as plaid patterns in regular cotton, seersucker, and as patchwork madras, meaning cutting several madras fabrics into squares or rectangles and sewing them back together to form a mixed pattern of various plaids.